 Also, between Grand Army and the Chaos infamy armies, the flexibility offered by the Old World Warriors of Chaos allows players to adapt easily to competitive restrictions (like not being allowed to spend more than 600 points on a single character, or investing only 35% in characters instead of 50%).

-They don’t end up at the bottom of the rankings unless you’re relying on a very narrow, min-maxed list, as can happen with other armies like the Dark Elves.
+Chaos the Old World doesn’t end up at the bottom of the rankings unless you’re relying on a very narrow, min-maxed list, as can happen with other armies like the Dark Elves.

-What tactical variety does this army offer?
+What tactical variety does Chaos in Old World offer?

 It’s an army that can be played with heavy cavalry, light cavalry, chariots, or light infantry; with more or less magic…